satellite-image-deep-learning/techniques/README.md

 * Other annotation tools include [supervise.ly](https://supervise.ly) (web UI), [rectlabel](https://rectlabel.com) (OSX desktop app) and [VoTT](https://github.com/Microsoft/VoTT)
 * [Label Studio](https://github.com/heartexlabs/label-studio) is a multi-type data labeling and annotation tool with standardized output format
 * [Deeplabel](https://github.com/jveitchmichaelis/deeplabel) is a cross-platform tool for annotating images with labelled bounding boxes.
 Deeplabel also supports running inference using state-of-the-art object detection models like Faster-RCNN and YOLOv4.
 With support out-of-the-box for CUDA, you can quickly label an entire dataset using an existing model.
+* [Alturos.ImageAnnotation](https://github.com/AlturosDestinations/Alturos.ImageAnnotation) is a collaborative tool for labeling image data on S3 for yolo
+* [rectlabel](https://rectlabel.com/) is a desktop app for MacOS to label images for bounding box object detection and segmentation

 # Movers and shakers on Github
 * [Adam Van Etten](https://github.com/avanetten) is doing interesting things in object detection and segmentation